'Reckless' Sen. Merkley 'spreading blatant lies' in failed attempt to enter immigrant detention center, WH says

 Merkley then tried to follow somebody into the building, before being told that he was on "private property" and should "please go away."
 The facility, run by a contractor, is in a former Walmart with blacked-out windows.

 While he waited outside, Merkley called a number linked to the detention center and demanded an in-person tour of the facility.
 He then announced to the camera, "Well, she just hung up on me."
-Eventually, the police arrived and sttarted aking Merkley's information, before turning him away.
+Eventually, the police arrived and started taking Merkley's information, before turning him away.

 "And the attorney general's team, and the Office of Refugee Resettlement, they don't want anyone to know about what's going on behind these doors," Merkley told a police officer.